Our Team

 Licensed Professional Counselor

 Kimberly is a Licensed Professional Counselor (LPC) and Registered Art Therapist (ATR).
-She graduated from Eastern Virginia Medical School – Art Therapy and Counseling Program in 2000 and has experience working with others individually or in group settings with a variety of mental health concerns including, but not limited to, depression, anxiety, substance abuse and recovery, identity, and self-esteem.
-Kimberly’s years of experience include residential and day school treatment with children and adolescents, art therapy treatment with the military, school-based art therapy groups, and group work with substance abuse and trauma due to abuse.
-Kimberly uses a Person-Centered and Strengths-Based approach integrated with Art Therapy, Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), Guided Imagery, Psycho-education, and Mindfulness to foster growth and help clients meet their full potential.
-Kimberly recognizes the power of the therapeutic relationship and will provide a safe, non-judgemental environment to explore thoughts, ideas and feelings.
+She graduated from Eastern Virginia Medical School – Art Therapy and Counseling Program in 2000 and has experience working with others individually or in group settings with a variety of mental health concerns.
+Kimberly’s years of experience include residential and day school treatment with children and adolescents, art therapy treatment with the military, school-based art therapy groups, and group work with substance abuse and trauma.
+Kimberly utilizes a Client-Centered and Strengths-Based approach that may be integrated with Art Therapy, Cognitive Behavioral Therapy (CBT), Guided Imagery, and Psycho-education to foster growth and help clients meet their full potential.
+Kimberly carries additional training in EMDR and Yoga (RYT).
+She recognizes the power of the therapeutic relationship and will provide a safe, non-judgemental environment to explore thoughts, ideas and feelings.
 Counseling sessions will be a collaborative effort to develop effective tools and techniques to handle life challenges.
-She is a member of the American Art Therapy Association, Virginia Art Therapy Association, and owner and instructor of Hands on Art, teaching and conducting creative art workshops and classes throughout Virginia Beach.

 Individual Therapy • Art Therapy

-Chelsea is a master’s level student in the clinical social work program at George Mason University.
-She received her undergraduate degree in International Affairs and Spanish from James Madison University.
-Chelsea is a member of the 2023-2024 Mason Community-Academic Partnerships in Behavioral Health (CAP-BH) program and is certified in Adult Mental Health First Aid.
-Most recently, she worked as a graduate social work intern at the Mason and Partners Clinic where she was able to work with an interdisciplinary team to provide integrated care for adults, children, and families.
+Chelsea graduated from George Mason University with a master’s degree in clinical social work and is currently completing supervision for clinical licensure.
+Prior to completing her specialization field practicum with Cova, Chelsea worked as a graduate social work intern at the Mason and Partners Clinic where she was able to work with an interdisciplinary team to provide care for adults, children, and families.
 Recognizing the impact of social, cultural, and environmental factors on one’s well-being, Chelsea offers individualized support for each person’s unique needs.
 She thrives when she can foster a safe environment for the collaborative exploration of thoughts and emotions.
-Chelsea provides counseling services in both English and Spanish and has a passion for working with teens and young adults, women, and members of the LGBTQ+ community.
+Chelsea provides trauma informed counseling services in both English and Spanish and has a passion for working with teens and young adults, women, and members of the LGBTQ+ community.
+In session, Chelsea incorporates interventions which draw from Narrative Therapy, CBT, DBT, Internal Family Systems (IFS), and Emotionally Focused Therapy.
 Together, Chelsea works with clients to process life’s challenges and explore where core beliefs originate; teaching tools which draw from her client’s strengths and empower them to take steps towards a more balanced, healthier, and happier life.

 Individual Therapy • Couples Therapy